japorongao/se_project_coffeeshop/README.md

-# Project 1: Triple Peaks Library
+# Project 2: Specialty Coffee at Triple Peaks Library

-The Triple Peaks Library webpage is the first project in the Software Engineering program at TripleTen.
+The Triple Peaks Library Coffee Shop webpage is the second project in the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on a design brief.

 ## Project features